CURRENT PROJECT STATUS:

 - 11-21-2009 - Vicinity Map - A concept map showing the basic site layout for the new water treatment plant and proposed well field.

 - 09-02-2009 Mint Farm Groundwater Granular Media Study Report - The results of a 5-week pilot study using generic equipment to treat raw water pumped from the Prudential Blvd test well and determine whether iron, manganese and arsenic could be successfully removed using three types of conventional granular media.

-- 05-02-2009 Mint Farm Groundwater Pilot Study Protocol - The plan developed for the pilot study which describes the pilot study equipment and how it will be operated, establishes goals for the treated water quality, identifies the oxidants which will be used, and outlines the sampling and analysis plan for the raw water and treated water.
+- 05-02-2009 Mint Farm Groundwater Pilot Study Protocol - The plan developed for water treatment trials describing the pilot study equipment, how it will be operated, treated water quality goals, and outlining the sampling and analysis plan for the raw and treated waters.

-- 04-28-2009 Water Quality Sampling and Analysis Protocol - A plan describing where and how three different types of samples will be collected – soil samples from the Mint Farm Industrial Park, groundwater samples from the Mint Farm aquifer (deep and shallow), and other potential surface water sources (Cowlitz and Columbia Rivers).
-Also describes what each type of sample will be tested for based on current regulation, emerging contaminants which may be regulated in the future and unregulated contaminants common to historical and industrial activity in and around the Mint Farm.
+- 04-28-2009 Water Quality Sampling and Analysis Protocol - A plan describing where and how samples will be collected to evaluate the Mint Farm source – soil samples from the Mint Farm Industrial Park, groundwater samples from the Mint Farm aquifer (deep and shallow), as well as other available surface water sources (Cowlitz and Columbia Rivers).
+The plan also provides an analyte list for testing based on current regulation, emerging contaminants which may be regulated in the future and unregulated contaminants common to historical and industrial activity near the Mint Farm.

 - 04-03-2009 Shallow Monitoring Well Construction Report - A summary of the drilling activity for the construction of the first set of shallow monitoring wells.
 Provides the location, drillers well report, construction details and geologic log for wells SW-1 through SW-7.